A Rash With or Without Itching Can Be Treated

 This information cannot substitute for professional evaluation and treatment.
 For any skin concerns, make an appointment with one of our expert dermatologists.

 Rashes are among the many skin conditions our dermatologists diagnose and treat.
 We specialize in general and pediatric dermatology, vein treatments, cosmetic procedures, and hair transplantation.
 At MetroDerm, P.C., our priority is the highest quality, professional skincare, as patient testimonials verify.
-Our skilled and compassionate staff includes nine board-certified doctors.
-We have three Georgia locations including Lilburn, Hiram, and Johnson Ferry/Perimeter in metro Atlanta, GA.
+Our skilled and compassionate staff includes ten board-certified doctors.
+We have four Georgia locations including Lilburn, Hiram, Alpharetta, and Johnson Ferry/Perimeter in metro Atlanta, GA.